Jean-Jacques Annaud: Career

-He then adapted The Bear P.O.V.
-(César for Best Director, 1988) in the heart of select locations of the Dolomites, Germany, Canada and Austria.
+He then adapted The Bear (César for Best Director, 1988) in the heart of select locations of the Dolomites, Germany, Canada and Austria.
 He then shot in Vietnam the adaptation of Marguerite Duras's autobiographical novel, The Lover (1992), recreating the atmosphere of colonial Indochina.
 He then set back out to the Canadian Rockies and directed Wings of Courage, the first 3D fiction film ever made in Imax-3D (1995).
 In 2000 he wrote and produced Running Free, directed by Sergei Bodrov.

 Annaud also worked with Brad Pitt when he directed Seven Years in Tibet (1997), shot in Argentina, Canada, Tibet, Nepal and Tyrol.
-In 2001, Annaud reunited Jude Law and Ed Harris in the hell of the famed battle of Stalingrad (Enemy at the Gates, 2001), completely reconstructed in Germany.
-Soon after, Annaud flew to the ruins of the temples of Angkor and gave life to Two Brothers (2004), shot in Cambodia, Thailand and France.
-He then set out to revive ancient Greece (His Majesty Minor, 2007) shot entirely in Spain, then Arabia of the late 1930s, directing Antonio Banderas in Tunisia and Qatar in Black Gold (2011).
+In 2001, Annaud reunited Jude Law and Ed Harris in a retelling of the Battle of Stalingrad (Enemy at the Gates, 2001), filmed in Germany.
+Soon after, Annaud flew to the ruins of the temples of Angkor and filmed Two Brothers (2004), shot in Cambodia, Thailand and France.
+He then set out to revive ancient Greece (His Majesty Minor, 2007), shot entirely in Spain, then Arabia of the late 1930s, directing Antonio Banderas in Tunisia and Qatar in Black Gold (2011).
 In 2015, Annaud adapted Wolf Totem, a Chinese literary phenomenon entirely shot in Inner Mongolia.
 The film won the People's Hundred Flowers Award and Golden Rooster in China and a dozen other trophies around the world.

 Annaud signed a petition in support of film director Roman Polanski in 2009, calling for his release after Polanski was arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.